Proper Coloring of Geometric Hypergraphs: Introduction

 In the present paper, we primarily focus on the following proper coloring problem.
 Given a finite set of points in the plane, $S$, we want to color the points of $S$ with a small number of colors such that every member of some given geometric family \F that intersects $S$ in many points will contain at least two different colors.

 Pach conjectured in 1980 \cite{P80} that for every convex set $D$ there is an $m$ such that any finite set of points admits a $2$-coloring such that any translate of $D$ that contains at least $m$ points contains both colors.
 This conjecture inspired a series of papers studying the problem and its variants - for a recent survey, see \cite{PPT}.
-Eventually, the conjecture was shown to hold in the case if $D$ is a convex polygon in a series of papers \cite{P86,TT07,PTconvex}, but disproved in general \cite{PP}.
+Eventually, the conjecture was shown to hold in the case when $D$ is a convex polygon in a series of papers \cite{P86,TT07,PTconvex}, but disproved in general \cite{PP}.
 In fact, the conjecture fails for any $D$ with a smooth boundary, e.g., for a disk.

-It follows from basic properties of {generalized Delaunay-triangulations} (to be defined later) that for any convex $D$ it is possible to $4$-color any finite set of points such that any {\em homothetic copy}\footnote{A homothetic copy or homothet of a set is a scaled and translated copy of it (rotations are {\em not} allowed).} of $D$ that contains at least two points will contain at least two colors.
+It follows from basic properties of {generalized Delaunay triangulations} (to be defined later) and the Four Color Theorem that for any convex $D$ it is possible to $4$-color any finite set of points such that any {\em homothetic copy}\footnote{A homothetic copy or homothet of a set is a scaled and translated copy of it (rotations are {\em not} allowed).} of $D$ that contains at least two points will contain at least two colors.
 Therefore, the only case left open is when we have $3$ colors.
 We conjecture that for $3$ colors the following holds.

 \begin{conjecture} For every plane convex set $D$ there is an $m$ such that any finite set of points admits a $3$-coloring such that any homothetic copy of $D$ that contains at least $m$ points contains two points with different colors. \end{conjecture}